opencv/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 Briefly, this function restores the bottom side of an eye by a half-ellipse based on two points in left and right eye corners.
-In fact, `cv::ellipse2Poly()` is used to approximage the eye region, and the function only defines ellipse parameters based on just two points:
+In fact, `cv::ellipse2Poly()` is used to approximate the eye region, and the function only defines ellipse parameters based on just two points:
 - The ellipse center and the \f$X\f$ half-axis calculated by two eye Points;
 - The \f$Y\f$ half-axis calculated according to the assumption that an average eye width is \f$1/3\f$ of its length;
 - The start and the end angles which are 0 and 180 (refer to `cv::ellipse()` documentation);
-- The angle delta: how much poits to produce in the contour;
+- The angle delta: how much points to produce in the contour;
 - The inclination angle of the axes.

 The use of the `atan2()` instead of just `atan()` in function